 You’ll also need a definition for your best customers - whether they’re the biggest spenders or the most frequent customers, or offer the greatest revenue potential.
 They could even be prestigious or key influencers that help to bring in more business.
 “You need to know who your VIPs are,” says Blick.
 “At the same time, you need to collect the names of enquirers and prospects.”

-Once you have decided on your customer groupings, you need to ensure that the CRM system you choose can store this information and search and segment by your criteria.
-You’ll also need to establish that existing information can be brought across easily and that the computer network will be able to talk to your own accounting software, so you don’t send marketing mailings to bad debtors for instance.
+Once you've decided on your customer groupings, you need to ensure that the CRM system you choose can store this information and search and segment by your criteria.
+You’ll also need to establish that existing information can be brought across easily and that the system you choose can talk to your accounting software, so you don’t send marketing mailings to bad debtors for instance.

 Talking to the right people

 Getting your contact information right is absolutely vital, says David Castle, data project executive for Royal Mail.
 “It’s vital to keep your data clean and up to date.
 You’ve got to know your customers.
 It’s easy to make assumptions and get it wrong so you’ve got to find out who your customers are.
 Then you can send tailor-made messages to different sectors.
 It doesn’t matter how brilliant your message is if you are talking to the wrong people.”